 Differences in 2-m temperature are small, but we find increased temperatures within the wind plant and decreased temperatures downwind.
 The strongest temperature differences occur during stably stratified conditions and hub-height wind speeds faster than 11 m s-1).
-Few differences occur between the NWF and LA100 simulation when conditions are unstable or during quiescent winds.
-Several other studies have identified warming below the turbine hub, with the strongest impacts occurring during stable conditions Baidya Roy and Traiteur (2010); Lu and Porté-Agel (2011); Fitch et al. (2013); Siedersleben et al. (2018a); Golbazi et al. (2022).
-The simulations used here use wind turbines with a hub-height of 138 m, which resembles the

-"extreme-scale" turbine of Golbazi et al. (2022).
-While they find cooling at the surface for extreme-scale turbines, we still find warming at the surface during stable conditions.
+Few differences occur between the NWF and LA100 simulation when conditions are unstable or during

+440 quiescent winds.
+Therefore, the amount of added TKE exerts an impact on observed temperature changes.
+Several other studies with added TKE have identified warming below the turbine hub, with the strongest impacts occurring during stable conditions Baidya Roy and Traiteur (2010); Lu and Porté-Agel (2011); Fitch et al. (2013); Siedersleben et al. (2018a); Golbazi et al. (2022) (Baidya Roy and Traiteur, 2010; Lu and Porté-Agel, 2011; Fitch et al., 2013; Siedersleben et al., 2018a; Golbazi et al., 2022).
+The simulations used here use wind turbines with a hub-height of 138 m, which resembles the "extreme-scale" turbine of Golbazi et al. (2022).
+While they find cooling at the surface for extreme-scale turbines (using 25% added TKE), we still find warming at the surface during stable conditions for LA100 simulations but cooling for LA0 simulations.

 The amount of added TKE may also have an impact on observed temperature changes.
 Baidya Roy and Traiteur (2010) found larger differences in temperature for small amounts of ambient TKE than for large amounts of TKE.
-Our simulations use the 100% added TKE option, which promotes more mixing and could explain the small differences observed here.
-We also observe slightly smaller temperature changes than in Fitch et al. (2013), which identified warming below the rotor of up to 0.8K.
+Our simulationsuse the 100% added TKE option, which promotes more mixing and could explain the small differences observed here.
+We also observe slightly smaller temperature changes than in Fitch et al. (2013), which identified warming below the rotor of up to

+0.8K.

-For stably stratified mesoscale simulations onshore (Texas), Xia et al. (2019) find that the turbine-added turbulence drives the surface warming signal by enhancing vertical mixing.
+For In stably stratified mesoscale simulations onshore (Texas), Xia et al. (2019) find that the turbine-added turbulence drives the surface warming signal by enhancing vertical mixing.
 In contrast, the turbine drag component causes the remote downwind surface cooling by reducing shear and promoting near-surface thermal stratification.
-A similar process occurs here, most visible in the stably stratified conditions (Fig. 11a).
+A similar process occurs here, most visible